BayArena

 History and description

-The BayArena, initially called Ulrich-Haberland-Stadion, was built in the mid 1950s to replace the Bayer Sportplatz.
+BayArena, initially called Ulrich-Haberland-Stadion, was built in the mid 1950s to replace Bayer’s previous home Bayer Sportplatz.

-When Bayer promoted to the Bundesliga in 1979, a new temporary East Stand was built, though more significant improvements were needed.
+When Bayer promoted to the Bundesliga in 1979, a new temporary East Stand was built, though more significant improvements were needed to successfully compete at the highest level.

 In 1986, the club therefore embarked on a major redevelopment program.
 Works started with the reconstruction of a new West Stand, continued with the East Stand, and were then completed with both ends, enclosing the entire stadium.